How to travel Amsterdam - Barcelona

 No frills airline Vueling (an Iberia partner owned by parent IAG) flies between Amsterdam and Barcelona up to 5x daily using Airbus A320s.
 Return fares start from around €100 including luggage fee.

 Avios points redemptions are also possible for Vueling flights via the Iberia Plus program but not with British Airways Executive Club.

 Transavia (a KLM no-frills subsidiary) flies up to 3x daily from Amsterdam to Barcelona with Boeing 737s - prices start from €100 return with checked luggage.
 Transavia also flies to Barcelona from Eindhoven (EIN) and Rotterdam-The Hague (RTM) airports.

-Other airlines that serve Amsterdam and Barcelona indirectly are Air France (via Paris), British Airways (via London), Swiss (via Zurich), Lufthansa (via Munich) and Alitalia (via Milan).
+Other airlines that serve Amsterdam and Barcelona indirectly are Air France (via Paris), British Airways (via London), Swiss (via Zurich) and Lufthansa (via Munich).

 Barcelona is a very popular holiday destination for Dutch people, especially in the summer months - so if you plan to travel in July or August book your flights well in advance.

 Whilst there is no direct rail service between Amsterdam and Barcelona, it is possible to travel by train from Amsterdam to Barcelona with a connection in Paris, France.
 The journey can be completed during the daytime and will take about 12 hours in total.

 The Amsterdam-Barcelona rail journey comprises of 3 parts:

 (1) A Thalys high speed train between Amsterdam Central and Paris Gare du Nord which takes 3 hours 17 minutes.
 It runs up to 10x daily and stops at Schiphol, Rotterdam, Antwerp and Brussels.
 For more info on this train see international trains from Amsterdam.